 - Exercise care to avoid damaging the vasculature to the bone fragments. - Avoid penetrating into the joint while drilling or installing a Screw, Post, or Cross Element. - It is advisable to elect a Post that is 5mm to 10mm away from the subchondral bone of the joint surface to minimize the risk of joint penetration. - Ensure that the notches on the Cross Element Guide are properly aligned with the reciprocal notches in the Post.
 Failure to do so will result in improper placement of the Cross Elements. - Do not advance the tip of the Depth Gauge into the bone when measuring for Cross Element Selection. - Choose a screw length that is 5mm to 10mm away from the subchondral bone of the joint surface to avoid joint penetration. - Re-using Implantable components may result in an increased risk of infection and hardware failure. - Exercise care to avoid damage to the suture clips.
 Use of excessive force or bending on the suture clip(s), with instruments or suture wire, may result in degraded performance of the clip(s).
-It is advisable to use no larger than #2 braided surgical suture to avoid damage to the clips. - Avoid measurement errors on the 4.0mm Drill Bit scale by ensuring use of the extended 4.0mm Drill Bit x 160mm with only the extended 66mm Post Drill Guide, and the 4.0mm Drill Bit x 110mm with only the 28mm Post Drill Guide. - The Depth Gauge measuring instrument and screw caddy have +/- 1mm accuracy. - The Depth Gauge CE scale has a +/- 2mm accuracy. - Reduce the possibility of Cross Element migration by remaining 5mm to 10mm away from the far cortex when drilling the pilot hole. - Use caution when choosing implantable components for patients with severe osteoporosis, as risk of plate and screw migration is increased. - Avoid over manipulating the drill bit or using excessive force, as this may result in damage to the device or harm to the patient. - Ensure that the 2.5/3.5mm Drill Guide (i.e. tissue protector) is inserted fully into the plate and not lifted while in use.
+It is advisable to use no larger than #2 braided surgical suture to avoid damage to the clips. - When deciding the size of a POST, avoid measurement errors by making a direct measurement using a depth gauge instead of using scale on a Drill Bit. - The Depth Gauge measuring instrument and screw caddy have +/- 1mm accuracy. - The Depth Gauge CE scale has a +/- 2mm accuracy. - Reduce the possibility of Cross Element migration by remaining 5mm to 10mm away from the far cortex when drilling the pilot hole. - Use caution when choosing implantable components for patients with severe osteoporosis, as risk of plate and screw migration is increased. - Avoid over manipulating the drill bit or using excessive force, as this may result in damage to the device or harm to the patient. - Ensure that the 2.5/3.5mm Drill Guide (i.e. tissue protector) is inserted fully into the plate and not lifted while in use.
 Failure to keep the tissue protector properly positioned can result in damage to the device or instrumentation, and could result in harm to the patient.